 Cheltenham’s visitor economy is under performing in comparison to other heritage destinations.
 The value of tourism for Cheltenham in 2017 was £159 million in comparison to £403 million in Bath.
-In late 2016 Marketing Cheltenham and Cheltenham BID commission research to find out what people thought of Cheltenham as a visitor destination and whether it was desirable as a place to visit.
+In late 2016 Marketing Cheltenham and Cheltenham BID, led by Kelly Ballard, commissioned research to find out what people thought of Cheltenham as a visitor destination and whether it was desirable as a place to visit.
 The results showed ‘indifference’ about Cheltenham and the reason for visiting would be mainly for horse racing.
 In terms of desirability to visit, of the 250 surveyed it didn’t rank as a first place to visit and was 73rd on a list as a second preference against the likes of Oxford and Bath.

 Vision and Ambition